Armo00/KIU-Pack/Readme.txt

 English:

 1. This module is self-made by myself.
-(Some of the texture, all of the waterfall templates, FX resources and realplume templates are from Kerwis Chinese Aerospace Pack. (authors: Velctor, Bingo, Akino), and refer to some CFG files.
+(Some of the texture, all of the FX resources and realplume templates are from Kerwis Chinese Aerospace Pack. (authors: Velctor, Bingo, Akino), and refer to some CFG files.
 The Waterfall effect of YF-100 is from Stock Waterfall Effects.(Author: AtomicTech)This mod follows the CC BY-NC-SA 4.0 license. ) This module is free of charge and may not be used for commercial purposes by any organization or individual.

 2. It is highly recommended to install "KerbalJointReinforcement", otherwise the rockets will shake badly, and this mod relies on ICSP.